How To Get Rid Of Paint Smell

 HOW TO FIND THE TOXICITY OF PAINT

+To get rid of paint smell, it is helpful to understand what VOCs are.
 The toxicity of paint is indicated by the measurement of the “fumes” that come off of fresh paint, known collectively as “VOCs” (Volatile Organic Chemicals).
 These are gasses that are released into the air as the paint dries.

 VOCs can cause immediate symptoms, including headaches and dizziness (and other symptoms if you have MCS).
 More than 100 different substances are listed by the EPA as VOCs—including ethanol, benzene, and formaldehyde.
 Many are known to be toxic or carcinogenic.
 Often paints contain a mix of various VOCs called “petroleum distillates,” which may be any mix of solvents…whatever type has the best price on the day they are making the mix.